 - To configure your journey report further you can add branches or make stages optional:

-- To add a branch to a step, click and drag a Step to the Add a branch section.
-This will create separate pathways within a stage, this means that the contact can complete either path and be included in the stage.
+- To add a branch to a step, click and drag a Step to the Create a branch section.
+This will create separate pathways within a stage, this means that the contact or deal can complete either path and be included in the stage.

-- To make a step optional, click the verticalMenu menu icon, and select Mark stage as optional.
-This will mean that a contact does not have to go through that specific stage in order to continue along the journey.
-If a contact makes it to the last stage, they will be included in the total conversion rate.
+- To make a step optional, hover over the step, and select Mark stage as optional.
+This will mean that a contact or deal does not have to go through that specific stage in order to continue along the journey.
+If a contact or deal makes it to the last stage, they will be included in the total conversion rate.
 The first and last stage cannot be made optional.

 - When you have finished configuring your stage, click Run report to display your data in the right panel.
 Use the filters at the top of the panel to filter your data.

-- Contacts: view all contacts or filter by contact lists and properties.
+- Contacts (Contacts data source): view all contacts or filter by contact lists and properties.

 - In the top right, click Save report.
 Set the access permissions for the report, then click Save.

 - In your report you can view the cumulative conversion rate and total conversion rate.
-Cumulative conversion rate includes contacts that went through every stage.
-Total conversion rate shows how many contacts got from the first stage to the final stage, but they could have skipped stages.
+Cumulative conversion rate includes contacts or deals that went through every stage.
+Total conversion rate shows how many contacts or deals got from the first stage to the final stage, but they could have skipped stages.

 Cumulative conversion rate will equal total conversion rate if there are no optional stages or steps set in your report.

-- Contacts will only appear in the following step if their events follow the stages' order chronologically.
+- Contacts or deals will only appear in the following step if their events follow the stages' order chronologically.

-- Journeys reports count the unique number of contacts that completed an event in the journey’s pattern, not the total number of unique events.
+- Journeys reports count the unique number of contacts or deals that completed an event in the journey’s pattern, not the total number of unique events.